Demographics of Metro Detroit: History

 In 1701, French officer Antoine de La Mothe Cadillac, along with fifty-one additional French-Canadians, founded a settlement called Fort Ponchartrain du Détroit, naming it after the comte de Pontchartrain, Minister of Marine under Louis XIV.
 The French legacy can be observed today in the names of many area cities (ex.
 Detroit, Grosse Pointe, Grosse Ile) and streets (ex.
 Gratiot, Beaubien, St. Antoine, Cadieux).

-Later came an influx of persons of British and German descent, followed by Polish, Irish, Italian, Lebanese, Assyrian, Greek, Jewish, and Belgian immigrants who made their way to the area in the early 20th century and during and after World War II.
+Later came an influx of persons of British and German descent, followed by Polish, Irish, Italian, Lebanese, Assyrian, Greek, Jewish, Armenian, and Belgian immigrants who made their way to the area in the early 20th century and during and after World War II.
 There was a large migration into the city from the rural South following World War I.

 Population by ethnicity

 The census of 2010 reported 70.1% White, 22.8% African American, 0.3% Native American, 3.3% Asian, 0.02% Pacific Islander, 1.2% from other races, and 2.2% from two or more races.
 Hispanic or Latino of any race were 6.2% of the population.
 Arab Americans were at least 4.7% of the region's population.